 How we test the best cheap running headphones

 Like any kind of headphones, we test the best cheap running headphones by listening to a wide range of music genres — including hip-hop, rock, jazz, classical, and electronic — and will use them for at least one 2-hour session over the course of a week.
 This lets us both give a fair appraisal of how they sound, and how comfortable they are when worn for long periods.

 All the models in this buying guide have good sound, and some also appear in our pick of the best wireless earbuds overall.
 But the best cheap running headphones do a whole lot more than simply play music to help you push yourself through a tough run.
 Find out what we listen for during our testing process and how to get the best headphone sound for you.

 In determining the best cheap running headphones and earbuds, we consider fit, battery life, sound quality, design and value (are they worth the price?).
 We also factor in features like how well the controls work and how easily the earbuds pair with phones.

 Of course, we also take them running, to see how well they stay in our ears when moving.
-This gives us a chance to test the headphones' sweat resistance, as well as any other fitness-related features they may have.
-On special occasions, we’ll perform further testing when comparing top-rated and popular models for our Face-Off features.
+This gives us a chance to test their sweat resistance, as well as any other fitness-related features they may have.
+On special occasions, we’ll perform further testing when comparing top-rated and popular models for our face-off features.